gandev/meteor-server-console/README.md

 is a tool which connects to a [meteor](http://www.meteor.com) server running the [meteor-server-eval](https://github.com/gandev-de/meteor-server-eval) smartpackage and provides a way to evaluate javascript in the server environment.

+__With version 0.5 begins the evolution towards a terminal like development tool with helper functions and server log.
+First implemented helpers support git.
+Planned is support for [abee scaffolding](https://github.com/fastrde/abee) and test runner.
+Please feel free to request features, suggest improvements or even add your own helpers like [meteor-server-eval git helpers](https://github.com/gandev-de/meteor-server-eval/blob/master/git_helpers.js)__

 I'm publishing meteor-server-console as a "Chrome DevTools" extension but its also possible to use it in other browsers (just clone the repository and open meteor_console.html).